maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 On a physical level, all that data gets transmitted over a bunch of fiber-optic cables lying underground (and possibly underwater if you're on the other end of the pond) as well as coaxial cables towards the _last mile_ before the destination.

-Our next stop in the journey is a little deviced called a _modem_, which stands for **Mod**ulator-**Dem**odulator.
+Our next stop in the journey is a little deviced called a _modem_, which stands for **Mo**dulator-**Dem**odulator.
 It's responsible for taking incoming signal from the coax wire to convert it to Ethernet and vice versa.

 ### Router and Firewall